Chemistry: Element

 A chemical element is a pure substance which is composed of a single type of atom, characterized by its particular number of protons in the nuclei of its atoms, known as the atomic number and represented by the symbol Z. The mass number is the sum of the number of protons and neutrons in a nucleus.
 Although all the nuclei of all atoms belonging to one element will have the same atomic number, they may not necessarily have the same mass number; atoms of an element which have different mass numbers are known as isotopes.
 For example, all atoms with 6 protons in their nuclei are atoms of the chemical element carbon, but atoms of carbon may have mass numbers of 12 or 13.

 The standard presentation of the chemical elements is in the periodic table, which orders elements by atomic number.
 The periodic table is arranged in groups, or columns, and periods, or rows.
 The periodic table is useful in identifying periodic trends.

 Compound

 A compound is a pure chemical substance composed of more than one element.
 The properties of a compound bear little similarity to those of its elements.
 The standard nomenclature of compounds is set by the International Union of Pure and Applied Chemistry (IUPAC).
 Organic compounds are named according to the organic nomenclature system.
 The names for inorganic compounds are created according to the inorganic nomenclature system.
 When a compound has more than one component, then they are divided into two classes, the electropositive and the electronegative components.
-In addition the Chemical Abstracts Service has devised a method to index chemical substances.
+In addition the Chemical Abstracts Service (CAS) has devised a method to index chemical substances.
 In this scheme each chemical substance is identifiable by a number known as its CAS registry number.